Pumpkin-Engineering/advanced-navigation-ros2-driver/README.md

 - ANPP 20: System State Packet
 - ANPP 26: Euler Orientation Standard Deviation Packet
 - ANPP 28: Raw Sensors Packet
 - ANPP 33: ECEF Position Packet
+- ANPP 34: UTM Position Packet

 Further packets can be requested and logged, however without extension these will not be added to ROS Messages or the terminal.